I don’t want to alarm you, but without process control, you’d be dead.

 What Process Street is

-Watch this video, or read this article to find out a little more.
+Watch this video, or read our “Getting started with Process Street” article to find out a little more.

 Now you know the basics, let’s get into the juicy stuff.

 How can Process Street help to control processes?